harikagithub/xtern/readme.txt

 I tried downloading it through googleAPI but wasn't successful but still want to perform the analysis so dowladed it

-now the data has 120 rows and 6 columns.i dropped the rows with null values because feedback cannot be imputed based on other factors and these were the results of my search "stores and places in indianapolis" in googlemaps.
+now the data has 120 rows and 6 columns.i dropped the rows with null values because feedback cannot be imputed based on other factors and these were the results of my search "stores and places in indianapolis" in googlemaps. now the number of rows has been reduced to 115.

 presenting a one day plan from 9:00 A.M. to 9:00 P.M. must be time-effcient. so i choose to classify it based on two factors:
 1.rating